manosbatsis/corda-testacles/docs/testcontainers/cordform-networks.md

 # Cordform Networks

 If your project uses the [Cordform](https://docs.corda.net/docs/corda-os/4.5/generating-a-node.html#tasks-using-the-cordform-plug-in)
-Gradle task (usually named `deployNodes`), you may find convinient the use of it's output as the source for your Corda network during testing.
+Gradle task (usually named `deployNodes`), you may find convenient use of it's output as the source for a [Testcontainers](https://www.testcontainers.org/)-based Corda network during testing.

 The `corda-testacles-testcontainers`
-module provides two ways to launch a complete Corda network based on the _nodes_ directory created by `Cordform`:
+module provides two ways to do just that, again based on the _nodes_ directory created by `Cordform`:

 - `CordformNetworkExtension`: a convenient JUnit5 extension
 - `CordformNetworkContainer`: a container type that can be used directly in conjunction with Testcontainers' `@Testcontainers` and `@Container` annotations.

+Future versions will support dynamic network configurations without a Cordform's _node_ folder.

 ## Gradle Config